 Matthew 25 Health and Dental Clinic is the only full-time, full-service clinic of its kind in the region.
-With a staff of over 400 healthcare and lay volunteers, Matthew 25 provides free medical, dental, and vision services to the uninsured, low-income residents of northeast Indiana and northwest Ohio.
-For over 39 years, Matthew 25 has come alongside thousands of uninsured, low-income residents, filling a critical need that no other organization does.
+With a staff of countless healthcare and lay volunteers, Matthew 25 provides free medical, dental, and vision services to the uninsured, low-income residents of northeast Indiana and northwest Ohio.
+Since 1976, Matthew 25 has come alongside thousands of uninsured, low-income residents, filling a critical need that no other organization does.

 Who do you serve?

 Matthew 25 serves a broad range of patients, ages 18-64, who are uninsured and ineligible for Medicaid or Medicare.
-We serve those linving in the following counties: Indiana- Adams, Allen, DeKalb, Huntington, Kosciusko, LaGrange, Noble, Steuben, Wabash, Wells, Whitley; Ohio- Defiance, Paulding, Van Wert, Williams.
+We serve those living in the following counties: Indiana- Adams, Allen, DeKalb, Huntington, Kosciusko, LaGrange, Noble, Steuben, Wabash, Wells, Whitley; Ohio- Defiance, Paulding, Van Wert, Williams.
 All are low-income.
 Some are homeless.
 But the majority of our patients have jobs.
 Some juggle two or three just to make ends meet, and the fastest growing group Matthew 25 serves is aged 40-60.
-Many are white-collar professionals who’ve enjoyed good-paying jobs with medical benefits for years.
-But not anymore.
+Many are white-collar professionals who’ve enjoyed good-paying jobs with medical benefits for years, but not anymore.

 How was Matthew 25 founded?

-The idea of Matthew 25 began in the hearts of ministry-minded people in our community some 39 years ago.
+The idea of Matthew 25 began in the hearts of ministry-minded people in our community back in 1976.
 The volunteers of the St. Mary’s Soup Kitchen served meals to people in our community and sensed that greater physical needs existed.
 So a small group of them began praying about what to do.

 On May 1, 1976, they opened a free medical clinic — Matthew 25 — in a small house on Clay Street for the needy of the community.
 Three years later, in 1979, Matthew 25 added dental services.